hannamarielo/Flashcards/README.md

 # Flashcards

-A WIP flashcards project using create-react-app.
+A WIP flashcards project created using create-react-app.